billyrrr/onto/README.md

 Flask-boiler is declarative, and Redux is imperative.
-The design pattern of REDUX requires you to write functional programming in domain models, but flask-boiler favors a different approach:
+The design pattern of REDUX requires you to write functional programming in domain models, but onto favors a different approach:
 ViewModel reads and calculates data from domain models and exposes the attribute as a property getter.
 (When writing to DomainModel, the view model changes domain model and